 It is also safe to take on an ongoing basis.
 Daily doses of 1,800 mg are usually recommended.
 I would generally take this supplement with food to avoid stomach upset.
 As individual needs may vary, I highly recommend working with a healthcare practitioner to determine optimal dosages for your condition.

 Even at high doses, researchers have found NAC to be safe and well tolerated.
-However, it’s important to note that NAC can cause stomach upset, nausea, vomiting, and diarrhea if taken on an empty stomach, so it should be taken with food.
-Moreover, NAC is not recommended if you have an expressed CBS mutation or a sulfur sensitivity.
-(You can read more about that here.)
+However, it’s important to note that NAC can cause stomach upset, nausea, vomiting, and diarrhea if taken on an empty stomach, so it should be taken with food to lessen the likelihood of these reactions.

 One last thing – if you open a bottle of NAC supplements and notice a bad odor, you likely did not get a bad batch.
 NAC’s sulfurous compounds can often cause a “rotten-egg” smell — but that is normal!
 If you are concerned, however, I recommend contacting the supplement manufacturer.